*please check before you plan a visit - many places may have limited opening hours*

 Bamburgh Beach - golden sands with a backdrop of

-as it has featured in a number of feature films and TV
+familiar as it has featured in a number of feature films and

-south of Amble – accessed via A1, then follow signs to
+miles south of Amble – accessed via A1, then follow signs

-Blagdon, turn right just past Blagdon Hall Gates, turn right
+to Blagdon, turn right just past Blagdon Hall Gates, turn

-onto Green Lane just past Horton Grange + follow the signs
+right onto Green Lane just past Horton Grange + follow

 Kirkley Hall Zoo – a great family day out!
 Located approx